-- (j) any event which the Party relying on the Force Majeure Event could have avoided or overcome by exercising a standard of reasonable care at a reasonable cost; or - (k) a lack of funds for any reason or any other inability to pay. - 22.2 Notwithstanding anything in the UCLL Terms, neither the Access Seeker nor Chorus is liable for any cost, liability, loss, damage or expense (including legal and other professional costs) for not meeting or for any delay in meeting any obligation under the UCLL Terms (other than any obligation arising under the UCLL Terms to pay money in the ordinary course of business) caused by a Force Majeure Event. - 22.3 Where the Access Seeker or Chorus rely on a Force Majeure Event in respect of any failure or delay in meeting its obligations under the UCLL Terms, it must forthwith give Notice to the other Party of the estimated extent and duration of its inability to perform or delay in performing its obligations. - 22.4 Upon cessation of the effects of a Force Majeure Event any Party relying on it must forthwith give Notice to the other Party of such cessation. - A Force Majeure Event does not discharge any Party relying on it from any obligation accrued beforehand.
-Any Party relying on a Force Majeure Event must continue to perform those of its obligations not affected by the Force Majeure Event. - Any Party affected by a Force Majeure Event will use all reasonable endeavours to mitigate as soon as practicable those consequences of that Force Majeure Event which have affected its obligations under the UCLL Terms, and will keep the other Party fully informed about the status of the Force Majeure Event and the extent to which it is preventing the first Party from performing those obligations. - 22.7 To the extent that Chorus is prevented as a result of a Force Majeure Event from providing all or part of the UCLL Service, the Access Seeker is not required to pay the Charges that apply to that part of the UCLL Service that is not provided by Chorus during the Force Majeure Event.
+- (j) any event which the Party relying on the Force Majeure Event could have avoided or overcome by exercising a standard of reasonable care at a reasonable cost; or - (k) a lack of funds for any reason or any other inability to pay. - 22.2 Notwithstanding anything in the UCLL and UCLF Co-location Terms, neither the Access Seeker nor Chorus is liable for any cost, liability, loss, damage or expense (including legal and other professional costs) for not meeting or for any delay in meeting any obligation under the UCLL and UCLF Co-location Terms (other than any obligation arising under the UCLL and UCLF Co-location Terms to pay money in the ordinary course of business) caused by a Force Majeure Event. - 22.3 Where the Access Seeker or Chorus rely on a Force Majeure Event in respect of any failure or delay in meeting its obligations under the UCLL and UCLF Co-location Terms, it must forthwith give Notice to the other Party of the estimated extent and duration of its inability to perform or delay in performing its obligations. - 22.4 Upon cessation of the effects of a Force Majeure Event any Party relying on it must forthwith give Notice to the other Party of such cessation. - A Force Majeure Event does not discharge any Party relying on it from any obligation accrued beforehand.
+Any Party relying on a Force Majeure Event must continue to perform those of its obligations not affected by the Force Majeure Event. - Any Party affected by a Force Majeure Event will use its reasonable endeavours to mitigate as soon as practicable those consequences of that Force Majeure Event which have affected its obligations under the UCLL and UCLF Co-location Terms, and will keep the other Party fully informed about the

+- status of the Force Majeure Event and the extent to which it is preventing the first Party from performing those obligations. - 22.7 To the extent that Chorus is prevented as a result of a Force Majeure Event from providing all or part of the UCLL and UCLF Co-location Service, the Access Seeker is not required to pay the Charges that apply to that part of the UCLL and UCLF Co-location Service that is not provided by Chorus during the Force Majeure Event.